 - Faculty – Who are the faculty and what are their backgrounds?
 What kind of research have they done and how many publications do they have?

-- Facilities – are the labs, research and computer facilities up to date?
-Are the hours of these facilities available to graduate students?
+- Facilities – Are the labs, research and computer facilities up to date?
+What facilities are available to graduate students?

-- Reputation - Consider the reputation http://www.usnews.com/usnews/edu/grad/rankings/rankindex.htm of the program and the faculty at each college
+- Reputation - Consider the reputation http://www.usnews.com/usnews/edu/grad/rankings/rankindex.htm of the program and the faculty at each college.
+Another ratings site is phds.org

-- Placement information - Ask to see the placement information for past graduates of the program to find out the placement rate, the types of jobs and which companies graduates worked at upon graduation.
+- Placement information - Ask to see the placement information for past graduates of the program to find out the placement rate, the types of jobs and which companies graduates worked at upon graduation, and salaries graduates received.

 - Cost – Create a budget for each school, including tuition, room & board, books, fees and living expenses and determine if you can afford to attend each college you are considering.

-- Financial Aid– Check with the Financial Aid Office at every school to learn what they offer to graduate students.
-Learn more at the following sites:
+- Financial Aid – Check with the Financial Aid Office at every school to learn what they offer to graduate students.
+Learn more about Financial Aid here

 - GRE – Graduate Record Examinations which include a general test known as the GRE, subject tests and a Writing Assessment www.gre.org